 Part 3 - Line 4a

-JUST INCOME GNV IS A GUARANTEED INCOME PROJECT IN ALACHUA COUNTY, FLORIDA, PROVIDING TEMPORARY, UNCONDITIONAL MONTHLY PAYMENTS DIRECTLY TO PEOPLE WHO HAVE BEEN IMPACTED BY THE JUSTICE SYSTEM - NO STRINGS ATTACHED.
+JUST INCOME IS A GUARANTEED INCOME PROJECT IN ALACHUA COUNTY, FLORIDA, PROVIDING TEMPORARY, UNCONDITIONAL MONTHLY PAYMENTS DIRECTLY TO PEOPLE WHO HAVE BEEN IMPACTED BY THE JUSTICE SYSTEM - NO STRINGS ATTACHED.
 THIS TRAILBLAZING PROJECT WAS DESIGNED BY AND IS ADMINISTERED BY FORMERLY INCARCERATED PEOPLE.
 IN THIS RANDOMIZED CONTROL TRIAL, 115 JUSTICE-IMPACTED PEOPLE WERE RANDOMLY SELECTED FROM OUR APPLICANT POOL TO RECEIVE $1,000 IN THE FIRST MONTH, FOLLOWED BY $600 A MONTH FOR THE NEXT ELEVEN MONTHS.
-JUST INCOME GNV IS BEING INDEPENDENTLY EVALUATED BY THE CENTER FOR GUARANTEED INCOME RESEARCH AT THE UNIVERSITY OF PENNSYLVANIA AND DR. LUCIUS COULOUTE, PROFESSOR OF SOCIOLOGY AND CRIMINAL JUSTICE AT SUFFOLK UNIVERSITY.
+JUST INCOME IS BEING INDEPENDENTLY EVALUATED BY THE CENTER FOR GUARANTEED INCOME RESEARCH AT THE UNIVERSITY OF PENNSYLVANIA AND DR. LUCIUS COULOUTE, PROFESSOR OF SOCIOLOGY AND CRIMINAL JUSTICE AT SUFFOLK UNIVERSITY.
 THEIR MIXED-METHOD APPROACH AIMS TO DETERMINE IF RECEIPT OF A GUARANTEED INCOME CAN MITIGATE KNOWN BARRIERS TO SUCCESSFUL REENTRY, AS WELL AS UNLOCK THE INHERENT POTENTIAL OF RETURNING CITIZENS.
-THE LAST DISBURSEMENT WILL BE MADE IN MARCH 2023.
+THE LAST DISBURSEMENT OF THIS GUARANTEED INCOME WAS MADE IN MARCH 2023 AND RESULTS WILL BE AVAILABLE BY MARCH 2024.

 Name (title) | Role | Hours | Compensation |